pangenome/odgi/docs/rst/tutorials/remove_artifacts_and_complex_regions.rst

 .. image:: /img/chr8.pan.clean.sort.png

 The ``haplotype_names.txt`` file contains all the haplotypes present in the input assembly.
+They are necessary to merge the paths belonging to the same haplotype in the same row in the image.

-This 1-dimensional visualization shows that all centromeres have been removed.
+The 1-dimensional visualization shows that all centromeres have been removed.
 Indeed, they present high depth being very complex regions.
 Only the GRCh38 reference centromere is present because it was explicitly preserved during the removal step of the low and high depth regions.

-Moreover, for two haplotypes (xxx and xxx), a region close to their centromere is erroneously absent.
-This may be due to
+Moreover, for two haplotypes (``HG01071#2`` and ``HG03098#1``), a region close to their centromere is erroneously absent.
-under-alignment: this leads to the generation of low depth nodes in the pangenome graph, which would be removed during the removal step.
+This may be due to under-alignment: this leads to the generation of low depth nodes in the pangenome graph, which would be removed during the removal step.